 Two campaign staffers led me to the podium and left me with my notes, trying to be helpful, but I found their assistance to be annoying.
 I wasn’t afraid, or even uncomfortable.
 I’d spent my entire life surrounded by events like this, and I’d been in the public eye for most of it.
 But these people didn’t know me, and they’d never seen me speak publicly, so they were justifiably nervous.
 I humored them.

-“On September 14, 2000, an event occurred that has so far been the most meaningful and important in my life,” I read.
-“My son, Riley van den Boss Danfield, was born, a healthy baby, and pretty handsome, if I do say so myself.”
+“My son, Riley van den Boss Danfield, was born on September 14, 2000.His birth has been the most meaningful and important in my life,” I read.“He’s a healthy baby, and pretty handsome, if I do say so myself.”
 I saw the reporters smile back at me.
 “Riley’s mother is a close friend of mine, a woman who has impressed me with her intelligence and integrity.
 While we are not married, we have resolved to raise Riley together, to make sure he is nurtured in an environment surrounded by loving parents.”

 “Mr. Danfield,” one of the reporters called out.
 “Isn’t it true that Ms van den Boss’s father was jailed for planting a bomb in the senate, the very institution that your father is a member of?”
 That question sounded just like the argument my mother had made.

 “That is true.
 Tiffany was raised by her grandparents, who are fine, upstanding people.
 Tiffany has no memory of her father; he’s been a non-entity in her life.”